Somraj2929/Validating-JWT-Authentication/README.md

 # Validating-JWT-Authentication

--> Use **github.com/somraj2929/jwt-authentication-api** to generate token
+> Use **[Generate JWT Token Repo](github.com/somraj2929/jwt-authentication-api)** to generate token

--> After that run this code to validate your user which are stored in map
+> After that run this code to validate your user which are stored in map

-`Soon Available with proper validation`
+`Available soon with proper & secured validation`